Learning linear dynamical systems under convex constraints: Introduction

-\paragraph{Learning structured LDS.} Relatively fewer works have considered the setup where $A^*$ possesses additional structure.
-In \cite{Fattahi2019}, a more general version of \eqref{eq:lin_dyn_sys_mod} was considered where $x_{t+1} = A^* x_t + B^* u_t + \eta_t$, with $B \in \matR^{n \times m}$ and $u_t \in \matR^{m}$ denoting the inputs.
-Assuming the unknown $A, B$ to be $k$-sparse, and $u_t = K_0 x_t + v_t$ where $v_t$ is random with a user specified distribution ($K_0$ is a feedback controller), a LASSO type estimator was analyzed.
+\paragraph{Learning structured LDS.} Existing works for learning structured LDS are typically focused on specific structures such as sparsity, group sparsity, or low-rank models. \begin{itemize} \item In \cite{Fattahi2019}, a more general version of \eqref{eq:lin_dyn_sys_mod} was considered where $x_{t+1} = A^* x_t + B^* u_t + \eta_t$, with $B^* \in \matR^{n \times m}$ and $u_t \in \matR^{m}$ denoting the inputs.
+Assuming the unknown $A^*, B^*$ to be $k$-sparse, and $u_t = K_0 x_t + v_t$ where $v_t$ is random with a user specified distribution ($K_0$ is a feedback controller), a LASSO type estimator was analyzed.
 Assuming $x_0$ rests at its stationary distribution, uniform asymtotic stability of the closed-loop system, and certain technical assumptions involving $A^*, B^*$ and $K_0$, entry-wise error bounds were obtained for the estimation of $A^*, B^*$.
 It was shown that these bounds can sometimes be obtained with $T$ of the order $k^2 \log (n + m)$.
 If $k$ is of order $n$, this means that $T \gtrsim n^2 \log (n+m)$ samples are needed for recovering the \emph{support} of $A^*, B^*$.
 This is larger than our sample complexity bound for controlling the Frobenius norm error.

-In \cite{Pereira10}, the model \eqref{eq:lin_dyn_sys_mod} was considered with $A^*$ assumed to be $k$-sparse and strictly stable.
-Under certain assumptions on the problem parameters, it was shown for a LASSO-type estimator that the support of $A^*$ is recovered exactly provided $T \gtrsim \text{poly}(k) \cdot \log n$.
-The results in \cite{zheng2021finite} are applicable to model \eqref{eq:lin_dyn_sys_mod}, with additional linear information about $A^*$ assumed to be available.
-This can be reformulated as saying that for a known $d$-dimensional basis $\set{V_i}_{i=1}^d \subset \matR^{n \times n}$ and a known offset $\bar{V} \in \matR^{n \times n}$, we have $A^* - \bar{V} \in \text{span}\set{V_i}_{i=1}^d$.
-This is identical to Example $1$.
-If $\rho(A^*) < 1$ and $\norm{A^*}_2 \leq C$ for some constant $C > 0$, they show that $\norm{A^* - \est{A}}_F \lesssim \sqrt{\frac{d\log(d/\delta)}{T}}$ provided the smallest singular value of $A^*$ is sufficiently smaller than $1$.
-This is similar to our bound in \eqref{eq:intro_subsp_bd_corr}.
-They also cover the setting $\rho(A^*) \leq 1$ where the analysis uses the small ball method \cite{pmlr-v35-mendelson14}.
+\item In \cite{Pereira10}, the model \eqref{eq:lin_dyn_sys_mod} was considered with $A^*$ assumed to be $k$-sparse and strictly stable.
+Under certain assumptions on the problem parameters, it was shown for a LASSO-type estimator that the support of $A^*$ is recovered exactly provided $T \gtrsim \revj{k^3}\log n$. \revj{If $k$ is of order $n$, then this translates to $T \gtrsim n^3 \log n$ which is worse than our obtained scaling $(n \log n)^{3/2}$ for controlling the Frobenius norm error.}